 Non-academic Opportunity: District 58 Sports Camps

 Herrick and O’Neill middle schools will offer a variety of co-ed summer sports camps for children entering fifth through eighth grades.
-Each camp runs for one week, and campers will receive one-on-one instruction, structured skill work and game play, and a camp T-shirt.
+Each camp runs for one week, and campers will receive one-on-one instruction, structured skill work and game play, and a camp T-shirt or drawstring bag.
 Learn more.